Genogram Symbols

 Conflict and Tense Relationships

 Red lines signify conflict or tension within relationships.
 They denote emotions like conflict, hate, varying levels of hostility, and violence.
-These genogram symbols help in identifying areas of strife and disharmony, which are essential for therapists and counselors working to address and resolve family issues.
+These genogram relationship symbols help in identifying areas of strife and disharmony, which are essential for therapists and counselors working to address and resolve family issues.

 • Discord/ Conflict: Two red dashed lines represent a conflict or discord between individuals going through a disagreement or tension.

-• Hate: Three red dashed lines show an intense dislike or hatred between two people signifying a very negative relationship.
+• Hate: Three red dashed lines show an intense dislike or hatred between two people, signifying a very negative relationship.

 • Hostile/ Conflictual: The red zigzag symbol shows a hostile relationship between two individuals where conflicts and arguments on major issues occur.
 The level of hostility can be indicated using close-hostile (with a dashed line) or distant-hostile (with two solid lines) symbols.